webmaster-exit-1/Subscriber-newsletter/README.md

     - Implement security measures like user authentication and authorization for the web interface.
     - Encrypt sensitive data like email addresses and passwords.
     - Ensure compliance with privacy regulations like GDPR, CCPA, or others relevant to your jurisdiction.

-These are just a few examples of plugins or extensions you can consider adding to enhance the functionality and usability of your newsletter management program.
-Remember to modularize your codebase and follow best practices for maintainability and scalability as you add more features to your program.